Azure-Samples/azure-iot-edge-identity-translation-lite/README.md

 ## Sample setup flow

-The sample setup flow uses an unsecure MQTT broker connection to interact with clients (represented by a Python script).
+The sample setup flow uses an unsecure MQTT broker connection (mosquitto) to interact with clients (represented by the Python script [sim_clients.py](/src/test/ptm-mqtt/sim_clients.py)) and a custom implemented protocol translation module ([ptm-mqtt](/src/edge/modules/ptm-mqtt)) to interact with the identity translation module.

 ![Sample flow diagram](docs/media/sampleflow.png)

+## Open points

+This is a sample implementation of the Identity Translation pattern.
+The following functionalities are not implemented.
+- DirectMethods to leaf devices
+- DeviceTwins for leaf devices
+- Persistance of leaf device registrations (the registration flow is initiated automatically when a leaf device starts sending messages)
+- Disable or delete leaf devices in IoTHub

 ## Contributing